ahmadalwy3/ahmadalwy3/Debunking-"uBlock-Origin-is-less-efficient-than-Adguard"-claims.md

 > Yes, even uBlock Origin slowed down my browsing experience.
 On stock settings or custom lists, doesn't matter.
 Don't want to mention others

+I can't unfortunately investigate this claim on Microsoft Edge, as I do not have Windows.
+However, both extensions uses the same code on Microsoft Edge as they do on Chromium, thus I can at least benchmark with Chromium.

-My objective measurements, benchmarking on Chromium 59 on Linux 64-bit.
+My objective measurements, benchmarking on Chromium 59 on Linux 64-bit:

 uBO 1.13.8
 - default settings/lists